Cancel anytime

 Industry Overview

-The chemical industry is cyclical and impacted by global economic conditions, raw material prices, and regulatory changes.
-Growing demand in developing economies and innovation in new materials are key trends.
+The chemical industry is cyclical and influenced by global economic conditions, raw material prices, and regulatory changes.
+Demand for specialty materials is increasing due to the need for lighter, stronger, and more sustainable products.

 Positioning